ramtob/d3-parallel-links/README.md

 # d3-parallel-links

-A small plugin for graph-drawing apps, and specifically for apps that use d3.js, that makes it possible to draw several straight, parallel links between any two nodes in the graph
+A small plugin for apps that draw static or dynamic (moving) graphs, and specifically for apps that use d3.js, that makes it possible to draw several straight, parallel links between any two nodes in the graph

 ## Installing

 If you use NPM, `npm install d3-parallel-links`.
 Otherwise, download the [latest release](https://github.com/d3/d3-parallel-links/releases/latest).

 ## API Reference

-YOUR API DOCUMENTATION HERE.
-Use bold for symbols (such as constructor and method names) and italics for instances.
-See the other D3 modules for examples.

 d3.**parallelLinksInitLinks**(links, LINK_WIDTH = 2)